 Accommodative footwear and operative interventions for recalcitrant lateral ankle instability and plantar ulceration under metatarsal heads.

 For individuals with idiopathic subtle cavus feet without neurological conditions, addressing the presenting symptoms and conditions is the first step of treatment.
 These individuals may have lateral ankle sprain, peroneal tendinitis, and other disorders mentioned above which may be triggered or exacerbated by pes cavus deformity.
-Choosing proper footwear especially athletic footwear (sneakers) during sports activities is essential.
-Clinicians should examine their foot wear for work and leisure activities to ensure that their feet are properly supported.
-They should avoid sneakers with anti-pronation design (reinforced medial midsole, counter) which is popular and commonly used among runners.
-This type of sneaker is designed for individuals with pes planus and potentially drives the foot into further supination putting further stress on the lateral structures of the feet.
+Standard conservative treatments such as therapy and orthoses are used.
+Choosing proper footwear especially athletic footwear (sneakers) during sports activities is essential as described above.
 Foot orthoses should be designed to address all components of the deformities (hindfoot varus, ankle or forefoot equinus, forefoot valgus) taking into account the flexibility of the deformities.
 If hindfoot varus is flexible, a lateral wedge combined with a heel lift is incorporated in the orthotic prescription.
 Forefoot valgus is an often ignored component of pes cavus.
 A small lateral forefoot wedge or depression on the insole at the location corresponding to the 1st metatarsal head can accommodate forefoot valgus.
 This design reduces the need for the hindfoot turning to varus.
 Individuals with severe deformities of idiopathic pes cavus with lateral ankle/foot instability with recurrent ankle sprain should be referred for possible operative intervention.
 Physical therapy focuses on stretching of gastrocnemius and restoring subtalar eversion.

 Coordination of care